-Molloy University
+Molloy College

-Molloy University, an independent, Catholic university rooted in the Dominican tradition of study, spirituality, service, and community, is committed to academic excellence with respect for each person.
+Molloy College, an independent, Catholic college, rooted in the Dominican tradition of study, spirituality, service and community, is committed to academic excellence with respect for each person.

 Through transformative education, Molloy promotes a lifelong search for truth and the development of ethical leadership.